-MAPO is employing a broad range of public engagement over the course of this project including a series of Open Houses to inform and gather information toward developing a Regional Transportation Coordinating Council (RTCC) for the south-central Minnesota region.
+MAPO is leading planning work to develop an Operational Implementation Plan (OIP) for a Regional Transportation Coordinating Council (RTCC) servicing the south-central Minnesota region.
+MAPO is employing a broad range of public engagement over the course of this project including individual outreach to stakeholder groups and a series of Open Houses to inform and gather stakeholder input.
 The Open Houses are described below:

 Open House #1: New Ulm Community Center, 600 N. German St., New Ulm, MN 56073.
 Wednesday, March 11, 2020, 3:30PM

 Open House #3: Postponed due to COVID-19